 Yanbian offers a mishmash of Korean, Chinese and, in the case of Hunchun city, Russian cultures.

 In the late 1800s many Koreans left the Korean Peninsula and settled in this part of China.
-When Korea became colonised by Japan in 1910 many Koreans also fled for political reasons though the amount was most significant when the People’s Republic of China was formed.
+When Korea became colonised by Japan in 1910 many Koreans also fled for political reasons, though the number of people fleeing was most significant when the People’s Republic of China was formed.
 The region was granted the state of Korean Autonomous Region in 1952 and this was upgraded to Korean Autonomous Prefecture in 1955.

 Signs in this prefecture are in Chinese and Korean and hearing people speak Korean in the street is absolutely normal.

-Unsurprisingly South Korean pop-culture is very popular amongst the younger generations, not only Chinese Korean but also Chinese Han, and this can be seen in the tv shows they follow, the way they dress and products they use.
+Unsurprisingly, South Korean pop-culture is very popular amongst the younger generations, not only Korean Chinese but also Han Chinese, and this can be seen in the tv shows they follow, the way they dress and products they use.
 It is also common for South Korean artists to perform here.